FreddieK/FreddieK.github.io/_posts/2018-01-16-hello-world.md

 Also, the process of setting it up as a personal Github page takes no time at all.

-All in all, a really nice one-night project.
+All in all, a really nice one-night project where most time ended up being spent on first trying out Pelican, and then having to troubleshoot an out of date Ruby installation.